 It will usually be limited by shares, and its main activities will involve owning assets in another company or many companies.
 Assets could be in the form of shares, intellectual property, and real property.

-Holding companies may also be responsible for the supervision and management of other companies, in addition to or instead of holding shares and receiving dividends from their shareholdings.
-Aside from these functions, a holding company will normally conduct no other type of business activity.
+Holding companies may also be responsible for the supervision and management of other companies, in addition to, or instead of, holding shares and receiving dividends from their shareholdings.
+Aside from these functions, a holding company will not normally itself trade or conduct any other type of business activity.